Jepkor1r/alx_python/python-web_framework/README.md

-## PYTHON-WEB FRAMEWORK!
+## PYTHON- WEB FRAMEWORKS!
-Web framework is a software designed to support development of web applications.
+Web framework is a software designed to support the development of web application.